seanox/spring-webdav/manual/getting-started.md

 ```
 _Example of single and multiple use of annotation_

-TODO:

-### Dynamic value from the meta-method implementation
+### Dynamic value from the MetaData
-TODO:
+Implementing a method to get the meta-data can provide all the information
+about a virtual entity in one place.
+By using the supported parameters: `URI`,
+`Properties`, `WebDavMappingAttribute` it can also be used for different
+virtual entities.

 ```java
 @RestController